 DFCI Protocol ID: 13-229

-This is a multi center, open-label study to study the drug-drug interaction of LDE225 on the PK of warfarin and bupropion in patients with advanced solid tumors.
+This is a multi center, open-label study to evaluate the drug-drug interaction of LDE225 on the PK of bupropion and warfarin patients with advanced solid tumors.
 Subjects will receive 800mg daily of LDE225 and two separate doses of either bupropion or warfarin.